Mr0grog/yaml-doctor/README.md

 - Unescaped quotes in single- and double-quoted scalars.

     ```yaml
-    some_key: "Thess "quotes" should have been escaped"
+    some_key: "These "quotes" should have been escaped"
     another: 'This should've been, too'
     ```